Content Negotiation

 In addition to the validation described above, a third one is happening and is the last one: the server will check if the request Accept header can really be returned by the response.

-Through the way DotKernel API is returning a response in handler, a content type is always set.
+Through the way Dotkernel API is returning a response in handler, a content type is always set.

 This cannot be the case in any custom response but in any case the server will check what Content-Type the response is returning and will try to validate that against the Accept header of the request.
 If the validation fails, a status code 406 - Not Acceptable will be returned.